novln/Kiss-my-Arch/bootstrap/README.md

 * A bootstrap follow the **[Official Guide](https://wiki.archlinux.org/index.php/Installation_guide)**.

 * A bootstrap is composed of three files:
-	* A `bootstrap` script which set up the target from the guest system.
+	* A `bootstrap` script which set up the target from the ArchISO system.
 	* A `configure` script which set up the target from the chroot system.
 	* An `installer` script which download, verify and execute the previous files.